 Dr. Dave Westenberg is Professor of Biological Sciences at Missouri University of Science and Technology.
 He earned his Ph.D. in Microbiology and Molecular Genetics from the University of California, Los Angeles.
 He spent two years in Germany as an Alexander von Humboldt Fellow and four years as a USDA post-doctoral fellow at Dartmouth College.
 His laboratory primarily focuses on the role of rhizosphere microorganisms on plant nutrition and bioremediation with an emphasis on the Bradyrhizobium japonicum/soybean symbiosis.
 The goal of this research is to utilize the synergistic interaction between bacteria and their host plants to enhance crop yield, plant nutrition and removal of toxic materials.

-The Westenberg laboratory has numerous projects in collaboration with colleagues across campus.
-The lab is studying the antimicrobial properties of bioactive glass with colleagues in material science and engineering.
-They have been studying the antibacterial properties of oil smoke vapors with colleagues in chemistry.
-Additional projects with colleagues in chemistry are studying the interaction of metals with microbes.
-They recently began collaborations with colleagues in civil engineering to use bacteria to recycle concrete waste and enhance soil properties.
-Projects with colleagues in chemical engineering are examining the use of microbes for biofuel production.
-The laboratory has been funded by the Missouri Research Board, Missouri S&T Materials Research Center and Center for Biomedical Research, Missouri Soybean Merchandising Council, USDA and Dow Chemical.
+The Westenberg laboratory also has projects in collaboration with colleagues across campus.
+The lab is currently studying the antimicrobial properties of bioactive glass with colleagues in material science and engineering.
+Past projects include the antibacterial properties of oil smoke vapors, the interaction of metals with microbes, the use of bacteria to recycle concrete waste and enhance soil properties, and the use of microbes for biofuel production.
+The laboratory has been funded by the Missouri Research Board, Missouri S&T Materials Research Center and Center for Biomedical Research, Missouri Soybean Merchandising Council, USDA.
+Pegasus Corporation and Dow Chemical.

-In addition to his research and teaching he is the advisor to the Missouri S&T chapter of the National Society for Leadership and Success, co-advisor to Helix, the S&T Biology Student organization, and the Missouri S&T IGEM, synthetic biology student design team.
+In addition to his research and teaching he is the advisor to the Missouri S&T chapter of the National Society for Leadership and Success, advisor to the Humans vs. Zombies student organization, co-advisor to Helix, the S&T Biology student organization, and the Missouri S&T IGEM, synthetic biology student design team.